MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-mandatory-fields.md

 Even though the field contains a red asterisk, you are not forced to fill in the field before you continue to other fields or close the page.
 The red asterisk only serves as a reminder that you will be blocked from completing a certain process.

 ## <a name="examples"></a>Examples
-In the **Customer Card** window, the red asterisk appears in the **Name** field, in the **Tax Area Code** field, and in the posting group fields to indicate that you cannot post a sales transaction for the customer unless the fields are filled.
+On the **Customer Card** page, the red asterisk appears in the **Name** field, in the **Tax Area Code** field, and in the posting group fields to indicate that you cannot post a sales transaction for the customer unless the fields are filled.

-In the **Item Card** window, the red asterisk appears in the **Description** field to indicate that you cannot enter the item on a document line, such as a sales order, unless this field is filled.
+On the **Item Card** page, the red asterisk appears in the **Description** field to indicate that you cannot enter the item on a document line, such as a sales order, unless this field is filled.

 ## <a name="see-also"></a>See Also
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)